* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Standard cilantro, available in organic seed.
 In our trials, we found Leisure to be very similar to Santo in uniformity, flavor, and bolt tolerance.
 Like the leaves and seeds, the flowers are also edible.
 Harvest in about 55 days and 120 days to seed.

-grown for its leaves.
-Direct seed every two weeks for a continuous
+leaves.
+Direct seed every two weeks for a continuous supply of fresh

 Do you have a great story about this?
 Share it!